Chris Colton: Air crash injuries

 Colton treated several casualties of the Kegworth air disaster in 1989 (in which a British Midland flight crashed onto the embankment of the M1 motorway) and he subsequently investigated the nature of the crash injuries.
 This project led to the first research-based definition of the passenger's brace position.
-He is a member of the International Board for Research into Aircraft Crash Events (IBRACE).
+He was a member of the International Board for Research into Aircraft Crash Events (IBRACE).

 Trauma surgery

 Colton specialised in the treatment of skeletal injuries in both adults and children, with an emphasis on post-trauma reconstruction.
 He introduced the recognised Colton Classification of Olecranon Fractures in 1973.
 He assisted his colleague Robert Mulholland to treat mountaineer Doug Scott, three weeks after he had badly fractured both legs in 1977 near the summit of Baintha Brakk in the Himalayas.
 In September 1990, Colton, with his colleague John Webb, performed a bone graft on Prince Charles to restructure his fractured right arm following a polo accident.
 The operation was covered by The Times newspaper in a front-page article.

 In 1991, he operated on motorcycling world champion Ron Haslam, who had sustained an open fracture of his leg in a racing crash.
 When Haslam had fully recovered, he took Colton around the Donington Park race track on the back of a Norton motorbike.
 After Kenyan conservationist Richard Leakey was critically injured when the light aircraft he was piloting crashed in Kenya in 1993, Queen Beatrix of the Netherlands paid for Colton to fly out to Nairobi to assess the treatment options.
 After ten operations in Nottingham, attempting to reconstruct his crushed legs, Colton eventually had to amputate both of Leakey's lower legs.

 Colton retired from surgical practice in 1997, partly in response to NHS healthcare reforms with which he disagreed.
 Colton was granted Freedom of the City of London in 2007.
 In 2015 he criticised the Labour Party's use of a fracture X-ray in its General Election campaign.
 The "Chris Colton Trauma Lecture" is delivered each year at the University of Nottingham's Fracture Forum.